kanhua/pypvcell/README.md

 Still in progress.
 Draft version is [here](https://kanhua.github.io/pypvcell/).

+## Examples

+To see Pypvcell in actions, visit [demo](./demo/).
+This examples for provided as Jupyter notebooks.

 ## Installation

 We recommend install this project under virtualenv so that it will not interfere your current working environment.